 What Could be Reason For My Chickens to Lose Their Feathers?

-This phenomenon becomes evident when you realize that feathers are gradually disappearing from your chicken’s body.
-The top of the tail and back are the first areas that are prone to such changes.
-When you discover that your chicken is missing some feathers from on the tail and back, you should take drastic measures.
+This phenomenon becomes evident when you realize that feathers gradually disappear from your chicken’s body.
+The top of the tail and back are the first areas prone to such changes.

 Feather picking is usually a management problem that you can easily avoid.
 In this case, you can overcome this problem by simply improving the following trigger conditions: